Darlinghurst Academy curriculum statement

 A curriculum that promotes Academy culture and ethos.

-Click on the image below to read for an introduction to our curriculum offer
+Click on the presentation below for a summary of our curriculum offer

 Here at Darlinghurst, our direction stems from our vision statement, 'achieving excellence together'.
 Our values are deep rooted and underpin all aspects of academy life.
 It is our intent to provide a curriculum that is purposeful, relevant and engaging, where our children, irrespective of their academic ability, experience opportunities in a wide range of contexts.
 We aim to teach children the skills, knowledge and habits to be successful learners both now and in their future experiences as life-long learners.
 For more information click here

 Our curriculum structure follows our principles for teaching and learning, outlined in the Darlinghurst Direction, so that all children receive a quality education.
 The curriculum provides a perfect starting point for exciting, engaging and motivating learning that we continue to develop innovatively to suit our children.
 We recognise the value of the academy providing a balance of thematic and discrete teaching with an emphasis on both knowledge and skills, with connections between subjects made and developing a range of transferable skills.
 For more information click here

 Focused topics further enhance discrete subject areas, allowing children to develop and apply skills and knowledge to areas such as practical science and ICT, culture and diversity and staying healthy.

 Our focused topic times are scheduled to include learning opportunities on culture and diversity and staying healthy.
 These are mapped carefully throughout the year, allowing for a deeper focus and application of knowledge and skills and allow for greater depth within the curriculum areas.
 Children are awarded certificates at the end of each focused topic, outlining the skills and understanding covered.
 For more information click here